 HOW WE VOLUNTEER

-"Gracias" Global Health Trip's (GGHTx) guiding principle is to team up with local volunteer centers in developing areas to bring together the volunteers, donations, and necessary resources that local communities need, with an eye towards fostering self-sufficiency.
+"Gracias" Global Health Trip's (GGHTx) guiding principle under the auspices of co-founders Dr. Arash Hakhamian and Avi Kerendian, is to team up with local volunteer centers in developing areas to bring together the volunteers, donations, and necessary resources that local communities need, with an eye towards fostering self-sufficiency.
 We specifically choose to work closely with local partners:

 Because, first, we value humility.

 Understanding the local culture is a process; we help to provide the volunteers and assistance that the community wants.

 And, second, our goal is to promote sustainability.